New releases

 Limitations

-The question is, is one messaging format better than the other.
+The question is, is one messaging format better than the other?
 Both will continue to be incredibly effective methods for communicating with your customers.
 Here are some best practices and examples of when to use each.

 Suggested replies

-RCS Business Messaging takes conversational commerce to a whole new level.
+RCS for Business takes conversational commerce to a whole new level.
 Integrated action buttons within rich media cards or as standalone elements streamline user interaction, allowing for effortless responses to visual content or seamless navigation to web pages and applications with a single tap.

 Branded messages

 Companies can keep brand consistency by embedding brand elements such as name, logo, and colors on screen without needing a contact card.
-In addition, every brand using RCS Business Messaging is verified by Google.
+In addition, every brand using RCS for Business is verified by Google.
 This level of verification gives subscribers trust in the messages they receive, which may increase CVRs.

 Here’s what we know, Google has been at the forefront of driving RCS adoption globally, transforming what began as a carrier-led initiative into a significant ecosystem push.
 Recent statistics show that Google's efforts have helped RCS reach over 1 billion monthly active users globally as of late 2024, demonstrating substantial growth from just 444 million users in 2022.
 But there is still a lot of work to be done.